Plumbing those unknown unknowns

 It seemed just a bit too much of a coincidence that the German term for “mansplain” is “Herrklären,” a poetic mashup of Herr (Mr.) and erklären (to explain).

 If you know me, you know that this Herrle just can’t stop herself from klären-ing just about everything she learns as she learns it.
+And there is always more to learn.

 Hello, I’m Jeanette Herrle.
 A PhD in history of medicine, science and technology, I've spent my entire life learning, teaching, and coaching in various contexts.
 I'm happy to say I'm currently acting as director of the Academy of the Impossible, newly located in Lanark County, Ontario, Canada.